 Sage has been a value-driven software vendor for quite several years but given our exposure to Sage buyers, and the activities within the company are concerned about Sage’s future.
 Without a change in management, Sage can within five years become a vendor with serious problems and an acquisition target.

 Sage is another follower of growth through acquisition, which we consider a low-quality path to growth.
 As with JDA, this has lead to the purchase of software vendors with duplicate functionality – which is a sign of a vendor, which is making acquisitions not for the software but as a way to purchase customers.

 Quality of Information Provided

-Sage is similar to Epicor and Infor in that their size versus their market opportunity is not favourable, which means that salespeople are tripping over themselves and dealing with them as a customer means being perpetually pitched new products.
+Sage is similar to Epicor and Infor in that their size versus their market opportunity is not favorable, which means that salespeople are tripping over themselves and dealing with them as a customer means being perpetually pitched new products.
 This will always bode poorly for the accuracy of the information that is received from sales, but it has not come back to bite Sage in the same way as some of the other software vendors that are in similar predicaments.
 In reviewing multiple documents available at Sage’s website, we found quite a few unsupported contentions made within them.
 Statements like this one…

 “Well-run, global organizations are increasingly adopting a two-tier enterprise resource planning (ERP) strategy.”